 A. No. An investigator can only receive one RPA award, which should be submitted by the institution where he or she primarily conducts his or her research program.
-Under rare circumstances, a subcontract may be permitted to support a part of the research program that is based at a different domestic institution.

 Q. Can I get a definitive determination of my eligibility prior to submitting an application to this Request for Application (RFA)?